sorribas/print-dom-element/README.md

 print-dom-element
 =============

 npm module to print an HTML element.
+To be used with browserify.

 Install
 -------